A BRIEF HISTORY OF GLASTONBURY, SOMERSET, ENGLAND

 Glastonbury probably started as a small settlement and it grew into a town only after the abbey was founded during the 7th century (the exact date is not known).
 Many kings gave grants of land to the abbey and it soon grew very wealthy.
 Three Saxon kings Edmund I (died 946), Edgar (died 975) and Edmund Ironside (died 1016) were buried in Glastonbury Abbey.
 By the time of William the Conqueror Glastonbury Abbey was the wealthiest monastery in England and owned one eighth of the land in Somerset.
 The Abbey also owned land in 4 other counties.

 The Normans, naturally, appointed a Norman abbot to Glastonbury Abbey.
-However he quarrelled with the Saxon monks and the quarrel ended in bloodshed.
+However he quarreled with the Saxon monks and the quarrel ended in bloodshed.
 About 1083 the monks barricaded themselves in the Abbey Church.
-Norman soldiers broke in and shot arrows from an upper storey of the church.
+Norman soldiers broke in and shot arrows from an upper story of the church.
 The arrows killed 3 monks and wounded 18.

 In 1184 Glastonbury Abbey suffered a disastrous fire but it was rebuilt.
 The Lady Chapel was built at that time.
 It was consecrated in 1186.
 The great wealth of Glastonbury Abbey made the bishop of Bath envious.
 He attempted to make himself the abbot.
 So in 1199 he forced the monks to accept him as abbot.
 Any monks who refused were tortured until they changed their minds.
 (It is said that one died as a result of torture).